darren-2016/VectorRobot/README.md

 # VectorRobot
-Application for driving the Anki Vector Roboti.
+Application for driving the Anki Vector Robot.